rob-Hitchens/OrderStatisticsTree/README.md

 Optimization and clean-up is ongoing.

 The author welcomes pull requests, feature requests, testing assistance and feedback.
-Contact for author if you would like assistance with customization or calibrating the code for a specific application or gathering of different statistics.
+Contact the author if you would like assistance with customization or calibrating the code for a specific application or gathering of different statistics.

 ## License